thompsons1234/remote-pay-android-go/README.md

         Clover device during payment operations, if there are questions for the merchant on their willingness to accept whatever risk is associated with that payment's challenge.
+      * RetrievePendingPaymentsResponse - Contains a list of PendingPaymentEntry objects, which have the paymentId and amount for each payment that has yet to be sent to the server for processing.
     * Renamed
       * VerifySignatureRequest - formerly SignatureVerifyRequest
       * CapturePreAuthRequest - formerly CaptureAuthRequest